mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 1. Browse racks casually to get a high-level view of pricing, features, and size options.
 1. Make a rough list of components I want for my rack.
-1. Calculate how much height and depth I'll need for the components I want.
+1. Calculate how much rack height and depth I'll need for those components.
 1. Narrow the list of racks that meet my needs.
-1. Repeat steps 2-4 as needed.
+1. Repeat steps 2-4 until I've made a final selection.

 ### How many rack units?